The Raid (2011 film)

-The Raid is a 2011 Indonesian action thriller film written, directed and edited by Gareth Evans.
-The film stars Iko Uwais, who previously worked with Evans in another action film, Merantau, released in 2009.
-In the film, an elite squad is tasked to infiltrate a high-rise building run by a ruthless drug lord in the slums of Jakarta; among them is Rama (played by Uwais), a veteran member of the team.
+The Raid is a 2011 Indonesian action thriller film edited, written, and directed by Gareth Evans.
+The film stars Iko Uwais, Joe Taslim, Donny Alamsyah, Ray Sahetapy and Yayan Ruhian.
+The film follows an Indonesian National Police tactical squad that is deployed to raid a ruthless drug lord's apartment block in the slums of Jakarta, only to be encircled by the criminals, forcing them to fight their way through the complex.

-After its world premiere at the Toronto International Film Festival (TIFF), The Raid received positive reviews from critics.
+After its world premiere at the Toronto International Film Festival (TIFF), The Raid received positive reviews from critics, who praised its cinematography, soundtrack and action sequences.
 The name of the film was changed to The Raid: Redemption in the United States as distributor Sony Pictures Classics could not secure the rights to the title; it also allowed Evans to plan out future titles in the series.
-The US release of the film features a film score composed by Mike Shinoda and Joseph Trapanese.
-It was released in the United States on DVD and Blu-ray on 14 August 2012.
+The American version of the film, released on DVD and Blu-ray on 14 August 2012, features a film score composed by Mike Shinoda and Joseph Trapanese.

-A sequel, The Raid 2, was released in 2014.
-Both films showcase the traditional Indonesian martial art of pencak silat, with fight choreography led by Uwais and Yayan Ruhian.
-A third film was considered but Evans decided not to go forward with the project.
+A sequel titled The Raid 2 was released in 2014.
+Both films showcase the traditional Indonesian martial art of pencak silat, with fight choreography led by Uwais and Ruhian.
+A third film was considered, but the project was cancelled.
+An American remake is in development.